OctoMap/octomap_mapping/README.md

 ROS stack for mapping with OctoMap, contains the `octomap_server` package.

-The main branch for ROS Kinetic and newer is `kinetic-devel`.
+The main branch for ROS2 and newer is `ros2`.